kirandatwani/kirandatwani.github.io/projects/project-3.md

 summary: A year-long researh paper I worked on during my experience studying abroad during a pandemic and rekindling my love for technology and computer science.
 ---

+A little more than a year ago, I was

 <img class="ui medium left floated image" src="{{ site.baseurl }}/images/tech2.jpg">